New Media Photojournalism

 Alumna Olga Jaramillo (M.A. ’21) has been awarded the Women’s Photojournalists of Washington’s Butterfly Grant, for her project “Dos Mundos” (“Two Worlds”), which narrates the hardships of four mothers from El Salvador, Guatemala, and Honduras, as they immigrate to the United States.

-Alumnus Eric Lee (M.A. ’20) has been awarded a New York Times Fellowship, a one-year work program aimed at cultivating the next generation of journalists.
-As a fellow, he will be covering politics from 2024-2025.
-Lee’s work focuses on themes of identity and community and has been featured in publications by The Atlantic, Bloomberg News, New York Magazine, NPR, Wall Street Journal, The Washington Post, and others.
+Alumnus Eric Lee (M.A. ’20) was awarded a New York Times Fellowship, a one-year work program aimed at cultivating the next generation of journalists.
+As a fellow, Lee was on the scene of the assassination attempt against President Trump (July 2024) and had his photographs shown around the world.
+Read about his experience in GW Today.
+Lee’s work focuses on themes of identity and community and he has been featured in publications by The Atlantic, Bloomberg News, New York Magazine, NPR, Wall Street Journal, The Washington Post, and others.

 Graduate Student’s Photo of Campus Protests Makes TIME Cover